encinecarlos/poc.Mapper/README.md

 The project was created to execute benchmarks to demonstrate the performance difference between using Automapper and .NET native solutions like implicit operators.
 As a bonus, the project has a test with Mapperly.

 To execute the project just run on terminal the command below:

-1 - Go to the project folder where the .csproj resides and run dotnet run -c Release
+1 - Go to the project folder where the .csproj resides and run the command below

+`dotnet run -c Release`

 After the execution, the terminal will print the output of the tests like this